jdel/sspks/INSTALL.md

 in your Apache configuration.
 I will be adding that config files soon in the /etc directory.

-A Synology package should also be available soon.
+A Synology package is available on http://packages.jdel.org/

 Integration with spksrc
 =====